ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 Modifying the GeneTUKit output
 ******************************

-- From the output given by GeneTUKit (e.g. gtk_output.csv), the required values PubMed ID, gene ID and the synonyms are saved in a new CSV file named pmid_geneid_syn.csv:
+- From the output given by GeneTUKit (e.g. GeneTUKit/gtk_output.csv), the required values PubMed ID, gene ID, and the synonyms are saved in a new CSV file named pmid_geneid_syn.csv ("python filter_out_genetukit_output.py", executed from the original GitHub project folder GeneTUKit-Pipeline)

-    - python filter_out_genetukit_output.py -i gtk_output.csv
+    - The default parameters can be shown with parameter "-h".

-- GeneTUKit also provides organism IDs and a score for how likely each prediction is.
+- GeneTUKit also provides an organism ID and a score for each prediction's certainty.
 These values are not further processed in this script, but it is reasonable to consider especially the prediction score.

 **********************************
 Mapping of UniProt IDs to Gene IDs
 **********************************

 - Each gene ID provided by GeneTUKit has to be mapped to its respective UniProt ID.
-Using UniProt IDs brings up the advantage of directly accessing their sequenes.
+Using UniProt IDs brings up the advantage of being able to access their sequenes (http://www.uniprot.org).
 The UniProt IDs are contained in idmapping.dat.gz.
-This file can be downloaded here:
+This file can be downloaded here and has to be extracted in the main project folder (GeneTUKit-Pipeline):

     - ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/idmapping/

     - The file idmapping.dat.gz also contains some unrelated information.
-By running filter_idmapping.py, only the related gene IDs and UniProt IDs are saved in "filtered_idmapping.csv" file.
-The converted file is saved in the main directory.
+By running filter_idmapping.py with the option "-t", only the related gene IDs and UniProt IDs from pmid_geneid_syn.csv are saved in "filtered_idmapping.csv".
+The converted file is also saved in the main directory.

+    - The option of using the test case with a small number of gene IDs was used to complete the example presented in this documentation.
+In general, all gene IDs are needed to extract the appropriate UniProt ID from idmapping.dat.

-- The process of mapping gene IDs from pmid_geneid_syn.csv to UniProt IDs is done by map_geneid_to_uniprotid.py.
-By running this script, map_to_dict.py is used to build a dictionary from filtered_idmapping.csv.
+- The mapping process of storing PubMed ID, (mapped) gene ID, synonym(s), and UniProt ID(s) for each different synonym is executed with map_geneid_to_uniprotid.py.

-- It generates two output files.

-    - The first file is merged_file.csv, which contains the mapped gene IDs and UniProt IDs for each PubMed ID with all identified synonyms.
+- The script reads the file filtered_idmapping.csv by importing the script map_to_dict.py, which creates a dictionary data structure, containing the gene IDs as keys and the UniProt IDs as values.

-    - The second file is a dictionary data structure (Python pickle file save.p) which contains all triples of PubMed ID, synonym, and UniProt ID.
+    - This dictionary is used to create the output file merged_file.csv with one line per synonym (tab-separated): PubMed ID, gene ID, synonym, UniProt ID(s).

+    - The script also creates a second file is which is a dictionary of dictionaries from PubMed IDs, containing all synonyms of an abstract as keys with all UniProt IDs as values.
+This output is stored as the Python pickle file "save.p" to be used within the next pipeline step.

 - The script can be run without additional parameters: